Generated at: 2026-07-01 04:12:53

 Masuda

 I come from an accounting background, and my involvement with company-wide data began when I transferred to the Corporate Planning Department in 2013.
 Management frequently requested analysis of various operational data, but the data required for analysis was not readily available and was scattered across various departments.
-It took a significant amount of time to request and collect data from each department, and I realized that this was a critical issue that hindered the speed of management decision-making.
+It took a significant amount of time to request and collect data from each department, and I realized that this was a critical issue that severely hindered the speed of management decision-making.

 What was the state of the data within the company?